Struto/open-curator/wp-content/plugins/youbrandinc_products/readme.txt

 Visit the members area at http://members.youbrandinc.com to get full tutorials and walk throughs.

 == Changelog ==
+= 1.58 =
+* Update to common shared assets for Twitter search
+* change in version to ensure Beta users recieve this update

+= 1.57 =
+* update to our shared Twitter library for additional elements when searching Twitter
+* new shared theme added for future functionality

 = 1.56 =
-* Added latest version of Font Awesome
-* Fixes for Multi-Site installs
-* added a few more behind the scenes things
+* Font awesome script change, now there are 2 includes, one for WP front end and one for the Admin section
+* Added new HTML object Link for shared assets
+* Fixed a script include error, this was a minor error but it wasn't correct so we fixed it in this version.

 = 1.55 =
-* hotfix for a few plugin conflicts
-* updated to the latest version of Font Awesome
+ * latest version of font awesome
-* Ioncube changes
+ * libraries for shared assets
-* Group changes for Curation Suite functionality.
+ * libraries for Curaton Suite v2.0

 = 1.53 =
 * final fixes for all licensing issues.
 All is good now!

 = 1.52 =